vervet monkeys eating one of the aloe species at Babanango Game Reserve in KwaZulu-Natal

-How Aloes Benefit the Ecosystem
+How Do Aloes Benefit the Ecosystem?

 The vast majority of aloes flower in winter, while some groups do flower in spring or summer.
 Apart from their striking beauty, aloes in South Africa perform a number of important roles that support a thriving ecosystem.
 In fact, these iconic succulents are considered a keystone species in many southern African ecosystems.